The Estate

 A house that measures time in harvests.

-Quinta da Cancela sits at the edge of Ponte de Lima, where the Atlantic light meets the granite shoulder of the Lima river valley.
-The original 1720 manor still stands at its centre — patiently restored, quietly inhabited, and worked by the same family.
+Quinta da Cancela sits in São Lourenço de Sande, on the hills just outside Guimarães in northern Portugal.
+The original 1720 manor still stands at its centre — restored in 2007, quietly inhabited, and worked by the same family for six generations.

 The manor at golden hour